juntezhang/exploring-question-answering/README.md

 ![](images/dense_parse_embeddings.jpg)

 The similarity between a query and a passage can be defined as the dot product of their vectors.
-But the question and answer may not in words, which is called the _vocabulary mismatch problem_.
+But the question and answer may not have the same words, which is called the _vocabulary mismatch problem_.
 [For example](https://0x65.dev/blog/2019-12-07/indexing-billions-of-text-vectors.html),
 * the queries _opening a restaurant in munich_ and _best restaurant of munich_ are similar because they share the words _restaurant_ and _munich_,

 * whereas _best restaurant of munich_ and _where to eat in munich_ are less similar because they only share a single word.